mickaelseznec/cuda-lab/sources/Subject-Part1-en.md

 ## Questions

-* How much time does your CUDA takes?
+1. How much time does your CUDA takes?
 What fraction of this time is used for memory management?
-* Compare to the time taken by the CPU implementation.
+2. Compare with the time taken by the CPU implementation.

 # Obfuscation (Part II)

-Just a few changes from part I:
+They are a few changes with respect to part I:
 * the image is now RGB, stored on 32 bit-integers.
 Use the macros in obfuscate.hpp for your convenience.
-* the image is too large to fit into a single block.
+* the image is now too large to fit into a single block.
 You will need a strategy to divide your problem into different blocks.

-Now you need to run `./obfuscation exercise_2`
+Run with `./obfuscation exercise_2`

 ## Questions

 Same questions as before:
-* How much time does your CUDA takes?
+1. How much time does your CUDA takes?
 What fraction of this time is used for memory management?
-* Compare to the time taken by the CPU implementation.
+2. Compare to the time taken by the CPU implementation.

 And a new one:
-* What is the influence of the block/grid division of the problem?
+3. What is the influence of the block/grid division of the problem on the runtime?
+For which block/grid size did you find the best execution time?
+Why is that the case?